 Visual Signs

 When the circuit breaker is bad, you can see clear visual signs such as rust, melted wire insulations, loose connections, and broken housing.
-If you see these signs on the circuit breaker or the panel, make sure to replace the breaker immediately.
+If you see these signs on the circuit breaker or the panel, replace the breaker immediately.

 Video References